• Skip to primary navigation

 The Credibility Validation Model

-Most marketing agencies approach engineering firm websites as lead generation tools.
-They optimize for traffic, conversions, and contact form submissions.
-They measure success by visitor counts and keyword rankings.
+Most marketing agencies treat engineering firm websites as lead generation tools.
+They optimize for traffic, conversions, and form submissions.

-This approach fails because it's built on a B2C model applied to B2B buyers.
+This approach is ineffective because it applies a B2C model to B2B decision-makers.

-Engineering firms don't win $2M projects from website contact forms.
-They win work through referrals, RFPs, and relationship building.
-The website's role isn't to generate the opportunity—it's to not kill it.
+Engineering firms do not secure $2M projects through website forms.
+They win work through referrals, RFPs, and relationships.
+The website’s role is to support opportunities, not hinder them.

 The Credibility Validation Model recognizes three critical moments:

-In each scenario, your website doesn't generate the opportunity.
-But it directly affects whether the opportunity advances.
+In each case, your website does not create the opportunity, but it directly influences whether the opportunity progresses.

 The Three-Layer Content Strategy

-Effective engineering firm websites operate on three distinct content layers, each serving a different evaluation need:
+Effective engineering firm websites operate on three content layers:

 Layer 1: Credibility Signals (15 seconds)